Juba

 Juba was established in 1920–21 by the Church Missionary Society (CMS) in a small Bari village, also called Juba.
 The city was made as the capital of Mongalla Province in the late 1920s.
 The growth of the town accelerated following the signing of the Comprehensive Peace Agreement in 2005, which made Juba the capital of the Autonomous Government of Southern Sudan.
 Juba became the capital of South Sudan in 2011 after its independence, but influential parties wanted Ramciel to be the capital.
 The government announced the move of the capital to Ramciel, but it is yet to occur.

 History

 Under the Khedivate of Egypt, Juba served as the southernmost garrison of the Egyptian army, quartering only a handful of soldiers.
 Disease was common; soldiers often fell ill due to the malaria, meningitis and blackwater fever that was prevalent in the region.
-Explorers and campaigners (Sir) Samuel and Florence Baker used the nearby island of Gondokoro as a base during their expeditions to what is now South Sudan and northern Uganda from 1863 to 1865 and 1871 to 1873.
+Explorers and campaigners Samuel Baker and Florence Baker used the nearby island of Gondokoro as a base during their expeditions to what is now South Sudan and northern Uganda from 1863 to 1865 and 1871 to 1873.